The Twitter home of Continuous Professional Development for Policing

 Stephen is an openly gay man and has worked on the LGBT Staff Network in both Merseyside Police and Lancashire Constabulary.
 He is motivated about building bridges between the Police and the communities of the UK.

-Steve tweets as @PCRotherham
+Stephen tweets as @PCRotherham